aarnphm/hack-gigabyte/README.md

 ## How to use this repository
 - I uses OpenCore instead of Clover, so essentially just change everything in your EFI folder with mine.
 Quicknotes that I have OpenCore **DEBUG** version.
 - Folder structure:
+		* `ClOVER`: Clover config, using at the moment since OpenCore 0.5.6 is unstable
     * `EFI/OC`: Compatible Kext, .efi, APCI patches, etc.
     * `EFI/BOOT`: BOOTx64.efi
     * `BIOS/`: Some of the bios mod for FB0A (specifically for Aero 15)